What is an AS400 command ?

 Another point to note is the OS version, new commands get added with new OS release.
 In some rare cases, old commands get attribute changed, which means the actual command itself will change with OS versions.

-Most useful AS400 commands are highly depend on the user category. as an example if you are an system administrator, you will use one set of commands in your day to day activities but at the same time a programmer will use another set of common commands.
+Most useful/common AS400 commands are highly depend on the user category. as an example if you are an system administrator, you will use one set of commands in your day to day activities but at the same time a programmer will use another set of common commands.